Mimi's Organic Eats » Recipes » Cookies

 - Your sourdough discard can be used straight from the fridge.
 When you feed your starter and you discard part of the mixture, that’s what we’re using here.
 So instead of throwing it out, it’s not being wasted and you have beautiful and delicious biscotti!

-- Most biscotti recipes will call to use a serrated knife to cut the biscotti.
+- Most biscotti recipes will call to use a sharp serrated knife to cut the biscotti.
 But I find that using a chef’s knife is a lot easier and it results in cleaner cuts.

 - No need to flip biscotti on their sides for the second bake.
-I know many recipes call for that, but no need, just leave them up right.
+I know many recipes call for that, but no need, just leave them upright.
 Just be sure to leave space between each one so they can bake evenly on the second bake.

 - You can half dip the biscotti, dip the entire side, or just drizzle it with white chocolate.
 Whatever you choose to do!
 I like to do a mix so that there’s different looking ones, but also in case someone prefers more or less white chocolate.

-FAQ's
+Recipe FAQ's

 Biscotti is a deliciously crisp and buttery twice baked cookie.
 Because it is twice baked and crispy, it makes a delicious dipping vessel for all the cozy drinks during the holiday season!